sepehr-alipour/Simple_HTML5/README.md

-# Assignment 3 Instructions

 ## Introduction

-This assignment will help introduce DOM programming with HTML and JavaScript.
+This will help introduce DOM programming with HTML and JavaScript.

-Please follow instructions in the `WEB222 Assignment 3.pdf` file.

-Please do this assignment on your own, and submit only your own work.
-Gaining experience with JavaScript and the web takes a lot of personal practice, and working on these problems yourself will help build your skill.

-## Submission

-Please read and follow all instructions below carefully.
-If you have problems or questions, talk to your classmates or professor.

-To hand in your work, see the "Submitting your Assignment" section below.

 ## Setup

-This assignment relies on a number of dependencies, which must be installed on your computer.
+This relies on a number of dependencies, which must be installed on your computer.

 First, install Node.js on your computer.
 See installation instructions at: